j-gams/neon_data_project/create_data/readme.md

 #### Under the hood
 ##### Loading Raster Data
 The file separated file paths are parsed and added to the list x_raster_locs.
 The raster files are loading with GDAL and information about nodata values and coordinate reference systems are recorded.
-The raster is then saved as a numpy array for ease of use
+The raster is then saved as a numpy array for ease of use.
+The below process is mirrored for loading the y raster
 ```python
 for loc in x_raster_locs:
     tdataname = loc.split("/")[-1]                                        ### parsing file name